Soul Types Photo StudyBy DAVID GREGG & SHEPHERD HOODWIN

 Although the shapes of the eyes are occasionally considered when discerning the roles, they are not a consistent marker and can actually lead one astray if the intention is to apply a one-size-fits-all template to this study.
 The deciding factor will always be the expression coming from the eyes: are they bluntly focused or warm and compassionate?
 Is there a prevailing neutrality or a mischievous twinkle?

 The expression in the eyes provides telling clues to the identity of a particular role.
 Look, for example, at the obvious mirth coming from the sage twinkle of George Clooney's eyes.
-The expression is quite distinct when compared to the look of other roles.
+The expression is quite distinct when compared to the look of other soul types.

 Inspiration axis roles' eyes are warm,